 Travel Awards In Support of Diversity & Inclusion

-As part of our ongoing efforts to foster a diverse and inclusive community, AOS is proud offer additional travel awards supporting individuals from underrepresented groups and/or those who have made significant contributions towards fostering a diverse and inclusive community.
+As part of our ongoing efforts to foster a diverse and inclusive community, AOS is proud to offer additional travel awards supporting individuals from underrepresented groups and/or those who have made significant contributions towards fostering a diverse and inclusive community.
 Membership in AOS is not required to be eligible for these awards.
-Students and post-docs (as described above) that wish to be considered for these awards should select the appropriate option in the application process.
+Students and postdocs (as described above) that wish to be considered for these awards should select the appropriate option in the application process.

 The AOS is proud to offer additional travel awards supporting individuals who are from, reside, and study in Latin America and the Caribbean.
 Membership in the AOS is not required to be eligible for these awards.
 Students and postdocs that wish to be considered for these awards should select the appropriate option in the application process below.